Clinic (Law) (CLGL)

 Prerequisites: CLGL 0350 (may be taken concurrently) and TXGL 0348 (may be taken concurrently).

 CLGL 0926.
-Right to Housing Litigation Clinic Seminar.
+Housing and Environmental Litigation Clinic Seminar.
 (2 Credits)

 Attribute: EXP.